OrganicDreamer/DNA-parts-list-creator/README.md

 5) Updates partslist.txt (if it already exists) with new part name and sequence

-# To initially set up
+\To initially set up

-1) Downlaod and open save2partslist.R in RStudio or with R.
+1) Download and open save2partslist.R in RStudio or with R.

 2) Set working directory to same folder as save2partslist.R.
 In RStudio go to Session->Set Working Directory->To Source File Location.